hakmar/DojoExperiment/README.md

-# DojoExperiment
-Trying out some Dojo
+First attempt to use Dojo